 The WordPress Gutenberg block editor is now a part of core WordPress, and the development team behind WordPress has big plans for it.
 Eventually, you’ll be able to use Gutenberg to create navigation menus, and it will be compatible with even more themes.

 Now, you can use WordPress blocks to build websites and tailor content to your needs with the help of this WordPress tutorial for developers.
 Hopefully, you’ve found this Gutenberg tutorial helpful.
-You can now create WordPress blocks from scratch, and eventually, create entire WordPress sites using the built-in block editor.
+You can now create WordPress blocks from scratch, and eventually, create entire WordPress websites using the built-in block editor.

 You can now create WordPress blocks from scratch and eventually build entire WordPress websites using the built-in block editor.

 In the meantime, you should make sure that the websites you develop arehosted at Raidboxes\.
 Raidboxes offers comprehensive WordPress hosting packages suitable for both individual website owners and agencies.